 What you can’t forget is that Gen Z has proven to be a generation that is quite mindful of the impact of their choices, whether it’s what shirt they are going to wear to stand out, or which coffee company they should buy from.
 They want to be listened to and to make their mark on the world for the better.

 Similarly to Millennials, more than 50% of Gen Z believes that climate change is an issue due to human activity.
 This makes members of Gen-Z more concerned about the impact of the production process of the products they buy has on the environment.
 In all, Gen-Z’ers are less likely to purchase a product from a non-sustainable company.

 In addition to caring about the environment, Gen-Z’ers also care about the production process of the food they buy.
 One Gen Z “no-no” is the unethical treatment of people and animals.
 This means that working conditions of employees and the treatment of livestock before hitting the shelves in stores are important topics in their decision process.
 Their grocery list includes healthy and sustainable options, as a way to reduce their negative environmental impact.
 As shared by The Food Institute, 49% of teens in this generation either consume or are willing to try plant-based meat and other veggie options.

 The takeaway lesson about Gen Z: Although young and not at their peak, Gen-Z’ers have a major influence not just on their peers, but also on older generations.
 Despite the fast pace at which it is moving and the lure of instant gratification, Gen Z is proving to be more mindful of its purchasing power and habits.
 When turning this generation into a buying persona, there is no doubt that there is a huge market for the availability of greener and more socially mindful products and companies.
-Is your brand ready to catch up on that?
+Can your brand keep up?